Treasury Yields: A Long-Term Perspective

 August 6, 2016

 by Jill Mislinski

 Let's have a look at a long-term perspective on Treasury yields.
 The chart below shows the 10-Year Constant Maturity yield since 1962 along with the Federal Funds Rate (FFR) and inflation.
 The range has been astonishing.
 The stagflation that set in after the 1973 Oil Embargo was finally ended after Paul Volcker raised the FFR to 20.06%.
 The first three charts below are based on weekly averages of daily closing yields.

 Now let's overlay the S&P 500 to see historical pattern of equities versus treasuries.
 This is a nominal chart, which significantly distorted the real value of both yields and equity prices.

-Here's the same chart with the S&P 500 adjusted for inflation and the annualized inflation rate subtracted from the yields.
+Here's the same chart with the S&P 500 and 10-year yields adjusted for inflation using the Consumer Price Index.
 The impact of stagflation becomes much clearer.
 We can better understand the severity of the decline in equities from the mid-1960s to the bottom in 1982.
 And we can also see why high yields can be deceptive in periods of double-digit inflation.

 Now let's see the 10-year against the S&P 500 with some notes on Fed intervention.

 We update the long-term charts periodically and the last chart more frequently, depending on yield volatility.